Dumpster Fire — Origin of a Trendsetting Metaphor

 Over the years, the metaphorical use of the phrase dumpster fire has grown in popularity.
 The first time it was used dates back to 2003, in a review of a remake of The Texas Chainsaw Massacre, by Bill Muller of The Arizona Republic.
 He said the movie was, “the cinematic equivalent of a dumpster fire – stinky but insignificant.”

-From there, the phrase became increasingly popular for describing poor performance by sports teams in the US.
-The shift to politics was inevitable.
-During the 2016 United States presidential election, the term was used frequently, leading to its selection as the American Dialect Society’s Word of the Year (beating out “woke”).
+From there, the phrase became increasingly popular for describing poor performance by sports teams in the US and then in elections.
+The term was used frequently, leading to its selection as the American Dialect Society’s Word of the Year in 2016.

 Still Going Strong

-Some descriptive phrases fall by the wayside and diminish in use.
-Not so, the dumpster fire.
+Some descriptive phrases fall by the wayside and diminish in use; however, dumpster fire has stuck around, especially in opinion pieces.

 Recent news featuring the metaphor, dumpster fire, in headlines or articles